GoogleChrome/developer.chrome.com/site/en/blog/crx-scripting-api/index.md

 With a change like this, one of the first questions that tends to come up is, "why?"

-A few different factors lead to the Chrome team deciding to introduce a new namespace for scripting.
+A few different factors led to the Chrome team deciding to introduce a new namespace for scripting.
 First, the Tabs API is a bit of a junk drawer for features.
 Second, we needed to make breaking changes to the existing `executeScript` API.
 Third, we knew that we wanted to expand scripting capabilities for extensions.
 Together, these concerns clearly defined a need for a new namespace to